Alex1161/OD-TP2/README.md

 ## Description

-This was a project where different machine learning models were used to predict a boolean variable.
+This was a project where different machine learning models were used to predict a boolean variable using a dataset about who will come back to watch a movie (https://drive.google.com/uc?export=download&id=1i-KJ2lSvM7OQH0Yd59bX01VoZcq8Sglq).